kit-clj/kit-clj.github.io/resources/md/kit-core.md

 ## Integrant components

-### `:system/env`
+### :system/env

 Component that returns the configuration option passed in when resolved.
 Useful for passing in environment to share across components.
-For instance, here is what the kit template produces
+For instance, here is what the kit template produces in `system.edn`

 ```clojure
 :system/env